The Marriage and FamilyĀ Blog

 Receiving gifts - this doesn’t have to be expensive to have big dividends in the love bank.
 Get the other a cup of coffee with a note saying you were thinking about them, flowers - just because, a love letter - just because pick up their favorite drink or snack food for them… you get the point.
 And of course, once in a while, a big gift like jewelry is very nice too (if you can afford it.)

-Physical touch is not sex but rather the romantic or flirting gestures that will likely lead to sex.
+Physical touch is not sex but rather romantic or flirting gestures.
 It is holding their hand on a walk (quality time AND physical touch) or giving the other a back rub or foot rub (acts of service AND physical touch).
-It is a slap on the butt, a slow dance in the kitchen, or a gentle kiss to say hello and goodbye.
+It's a slow dance in the kitchen, or a gentle kiss to say hello and goodbye.
 These all are ways to build intimacy in the soul, where the love bank is located.

 Now, as you know, withdrawals can be made from a bank as well.
 Those things include a disagreement or busy schedules.
 They happened when the opportunity for a love deposit was there yet not taken.